Recipes to Give Your Holiday Dinner an International Twist

-From a cupcake recipe from Buckingham Palace’s royal pastry chefs (released in honour of Queen Elizabeth’s 94th birthday) to scones and other delicacies to libations courtesy of Highclere Castle’s head butler, we’ve got your holiday tea covered.
+From a cupcake recipe from Buckingham Palace’s royal pastry chefs (released in honour of the late Queen Elizabeth’s 94th birthday) to scones and other delicacies to libations courtesy of Highclere Castle’s head butler, we’ve got your holiday tea covered.

 A Taste of Switzerland

 Bubbling fondue, dark chocolate, and a glass of your favourite wine in front of a crackling fire: what could be more cosy?
 We think a large bowl of Clementines, and possibly chestnuts to roast, would fit in nicely, too.

 Be transported to sunnier climes with this roundup of Tex-Mex inspired recipes.
 A particular favourite: The Fish Taco and Chili-Cheese Fries, and if you’re so inclined, Mexico’s libation of choice, a Tequila cocktail.

 A Taste of Belize